navy1978/retrorun/README.md

     1 => basically the buffer is emptied in each call from 256 to 2028 => we wait until the buffer reaches that limit before empty it -1 => in this case the limit is linked to the original FPS of the game (for 60 FPS the audio buffer is 1/60 * 44100 = 735)
+8) retrorun_swap_l1r1_with_l2r2 = true, false
+    if true swaps the thriggers L1 and L2 with L2 and R2
+9) retrorun_swap_sticks= true, false
+    if true swpas the left analog stick with the right analog stick
+10) retrorun_tate_mode = auto, enabled, disabled , reverted
+    enable the tate mode (vertical games) can be enabled , disabled , reverted (rotating the screen of 180 degrees) and auto.
+In case of auto retrorun will automatically enable tate mode for vertical games